 Enrollment in Sequoia Union Unified High School District increased by 18% from 2010 to 2020.
+Enrollment at Menlo Atherton High School is approximately 2,400 students, with 5% of those students residing in Atherton.

 Enrollment composition by race and ethnicity varies by district.
 Menlo Park City Elementary and Las Lomitas Elementary have a higher share of White students than San Mateo County (55%, and 53% respectively, v.
 26%).
 Redwood City Elementary has a much higher share of Hispanic students than San Mateo County (70% v.
 38%).
 The enrollment composition in Sequoia Union High School District is similar to the countywide distribution.